4d/docs/website/translated_docs/pt/ViewPro/method-list.md

 #### Descrição

-The `VP DELETE ROWS` command<!-- REF #_method_.VP DELETE ROWS.
-Summary -->removes the rows  in the *rangeObj*<!-- END REF -->.
+The `VP DELETE ROWS` command <!-- REF #_method_.VP DELETE ROWS.Summary -->removes the rows  in the *rangeObj*<!-- END REF -->.

 In *rangeObj*, pass an object containing a range of rows  to remove.
 If the passed range contains:

 * both columns and rows, only the rows  are removed.
 * only columns, the command does nothing.
-> > Rows are deleted from bottom to top.
+> Rows are deleted from bottom to top.

 #### Exemplo